Using CTD² Data

 - Metadata is documented either using headers (e.g., GEO- Soft format) or separate documentation (e.g., README files).

 - When the submission includes many data types, files are deposited as a compressed archive (.zip, .tar, .tgz, etc.) that will allow downloading of the whole package at once.

 CTD2 generates massive datasets that cannot be analyzed manually and may be of limited use to researchers with little bioinformatics support.
 Automated analytical tools allow a deeper mining of the data.
 While OCG/CTD2 does not endorse any specific data mining tool, the Network members curated a list they found useful for analyzing and/or visualizing the datasets.
 Visit the CTD2 Analytical Tools page to learn more.

 The CTD2 Network requests that researchers who use CTD2 data acknowledge it as follows: “The results published here are in whole or part based upon data generated by Cancer Target Discovery and Development (CTD2) Network (https://ctd2.nci.nih.gov/dataPortal/CTD2_DataPortal.html) established by the National Cancer Institute’s Office of Cancer Genomics.”

-The Network also requests that researchers who use the CTD2 Dashboard as a resource for their studies cite the Dashboard website as a reference and provide the URL (https://ctd2-dashboard.nci.nih.gov).
+The Network also requests that researchers who use the CTD2 Dashboard as a resource for their studies to acknowledge and cite the manuscript Aksoy, Dančík, Smith et al., Database 2017;1-10 and provide the URL https://ctd2-dashboard.nci.nih.gov/dashboard/.

 For a more detailed explanation of the publication guidelines, visit the CTD2 Publication Guidelines page.